conduitio-labs/conduit-processor-hl7/README.md

 # Conduit Processor for HL7

-[Conduit](https://conduit.io) processor for converting FHIR Patient resources to HL7 v2.x messages.
+[Conduit](https://conduit.io) processor for converting between FHIR Patient resources and HL7 v2.x messages.

 ## How to build?